CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for giving owner and group user execute permissions and other users read permission
+Script to give pexecute permissions to everybody